sonictimm/MUGeeksandGadgets.github.io/README.txt

 ------------------------------------------------------------------------------
 The site is organized in a way that each page gets it's own folder for contents.
 Doing this will keep the site organized and fast.
-Only pages with additional content should get a folder such as images, text documents, applications, etc. This is not true for the home page however, the home page will always remain in the root directory of the site as well as its contents.
+Only pages with additional content should get a folder.
+This contennt includes but is not limited to: images, text documents, applications, etc. This is not true for the home page however, the home page will always remain in the root directory of the site as well as its contents.
 If a page has no additonal content, it may remain in the same directory as the page that it is linked to.